Timing, Fundamentals, and Diversification of NetEase Inc. (NTES) - The Dwinnex

 Valuation Measures:

-Investors should consider key stock statistics when deciding whether to invest or divest.
-In the wake of the recent closing price, NTES now has a Market Capitalization of 41.75B and an Enterprise Value of 30.61B.
-As of this moment, NetEase’s Price-to-Earnings (P/E) ratio for their current fiscal year is 19.05, and their Forward P/E ratio for the next fiscal year is 2.03.
-The expected Price-to-Earnings-to-Growth (PEG) calculation for the next 5 years is 1.99.
-For the stock, the TTM Price-to-Sale (P/S) ratio is 3.48 while its Price-to-Book (P/B) ratio in mrq is 3.34.
-Its current Enterprise Value per Revenue stands at 0.33 whereas that against EBITDA is 1.40.
+As of this moment, NetEase’s Price-to-Earnings (P/E) ratio for their current fiscal year is 17.87, and their Forward P/E ratio for the next fiscal year is 1.94.
+The expected Price-to-Earnings-to-Growth (PEG) calculation for the next 5 years is 2.43.
+For the stock, the TTM Price-to-Sale (P/S) ratio is 3.58 while its Price-to-Book (P/B) ratio in mrq is 2.99.

 Stock Price History: